mbernste/mbernste.github.io/_posts/2020-12-26-matrix_multiplication.md

 2. **Matrix multiplication computes the dot products for pairs of vectors:** This perspective follows from viewing $\boldsymbol{A}$ as an ordered list of row-vectors and viewing $\boldsymbol{B}$ as an ordered list of column-vectors.
 The product matrix $\boldsymbol{AB}$ then stores all of the pair-wise dot products between the rows of $\boldsymbol{A}$ and columns of $\boldsymbol{B}$.
 3. **Matrix multiplication computes the composition of two linear transformations:** If we view both $\boldsymbol{A}$ *and* \boldsymbol{B}$ as linear transformations, then the product matrix is a linear transformation formed by taking the [composition](https://en.wikipedia.org/wiki/Function_composition) of linear transformations defined by $\boldsymbol{A}$ and $\boldsymbol{B}$.

+It is this third perspective that is the most abstract and, arguably, the most powerful.
 Let's dig into each of these perspectives.

 **Matrix multiplication computes a linear transformation on a set of vectors**